A squared smoothing Newton method for semidefinite programming: Preliminary

 \begin{definition} Let $\Theta:\cO\subseteq \Y\rightarrow \Z$ be a locally Lipschitz continuous function. $\Theta$ is said to be semismooth at $y\in \cO$ if $\Theta$ is directionally differentiable at $y$ and for any $V\in \partial \Theta(y+h)$,

 $\Theta$ is said to be strongly semismooth at $y\in \Y$ if $\Theta$ is semismooth {at $y$} and for any $V\in \partial \Theta(y+h)$

-We say {that} $\Theta$ is semismooth (respectively, strongly semismooth) if $\Theta$ is semismooth (respectively, strongly semismooth) at every $y\in \Y$. \end{definition} Semismoothness was originally introduced by Mifflin \cite{mifflin1977semismooth} for functionals.
-Qi and Sun \cite{qi1993nonsmooth} extended it {to vector-valued} functions.
+We say {that} $\Theta$ is semismooth (respectively, strongly semismooth) if $\Theta$ is semismooth (respectively, strongly semismooth) at every $y\in \Y$. \end{definition} Semismoothness was originally introduced in \cite{mifflin1977semismooth} for functionals. \cite{qi1993nonsmooth} extended it {to vector-valued} functions.
 It is also well-known that the projector $\Pi_{\S_+^n}(\cdot)$ is strongly semismooth on $\S^n$ \cite{sun2002semismooth}.
 Later, we will also show that the smoothed counterpart of $\Pi_{\S_+^n}(\cdot)$ is also strongly semismooth {on $ \S^n $} (see Proposition \ref{prop-huber-properties}).